Lukoh/Phogal/README.md

 # Phogal
 ## Better Android Apps Using latest advanced Android Architecture Guidelines + Dependency injection with Hilt + Jetpack Compose + Navigation(Navigating with Compose).
 Using Android Architecture Guidelines

-Phogal is based on Android latest architectural components,Jetpack, and follows MVVM design pattern.
-Also Phogal App Architecture consist of Presentation layer, DI layer and Repository layer.
-And new latest technologies were applied into Phogal App as Advanced Android App Architecture.
-The many advanced functions already were applied into Phogal App.
+Phogal is based on Android latest architectural components, Jetpack library, Clean Architecture, Coroutine & Flow and follows MVVM design pattern.
+Also Profiler App Architecture consist of Presentation layer, DI(Dependency Injection) and Repository layer.
+And All new latest technologies were applied into Profiler App as Advanced Android App Architecture.
+The many advanced functions already were applied into Profiler App.
 These stuff make Android Apps to be extended being more competitive power and help them to maintain consistency.
-And I'm also applying Kotlin Language into all modules in Phogal.
-I'd like to help someone who are trying to learn Kotlin Language to apply Kotlin Language into their project.

-I was confident that I could develop high performance apps using Android architecture components and Kotlin Coroutine and Flow.
+Profiler open source was developed to help you building real apps with all the latest Android technologies mentioned below.

-Now let’s dive into my open-source project, Phogal, which is based on the Android MVVM with Clean Architecture and the latest libraries like Jetpack Compose.
+Now let’s dive into my open-source project, Profiler, which is based on the Android MVVM with Clean Architecture and the latest libraries like Jetpack & Hilt libraries.
+And the latest Jetpack Compose(Navigating with Compose + Adding a Hilt ViewModel to the Navigation graph) will help you develop your code very easily.

 Here is the [demo video](https://youtu.be/U_mvFoxypjM).